SansGuidon/bookmarks/PRINCIPLES.md

 * As a developer you should strive to at least understand one level of abstraction deeper than you work on - [Scott Davis](https://twitter.com/danielbryantuk/status/919866216222724096)
 * [DhilipSiva Bijju](http://dhilipsiva.blogspot.be/2013/06/best-practices.html) - (2013) some Best Practices. **Bonus** : [Related GitHub repo](https://github.com/dhilipsiva/best-practices)
 * Keep your code absolutely simple.
 Keep looking at your functions and figure out how you simplify further - [John Romero](https://twitter.com/CodeWisdom/status/926568192729894912)
-* Fix it immediately, but plan for the future fix.
-Document the fix.
+* Fix it immediately, but plan for the long-term resolution.
+Document the short-term fix.
 Automate the solution.
 [Adam Bertram](https://www.pluralsight.com/blog/it-ops/troubleshooting-tips)
 * Finding errors in your past decisions and ideas means you’re progressing. - [Greg Kogan](https://www.gkogan.co/blog/progression/)
 * You can’t go fast when everyone is spending their time fighting with the poor decisions of yesterday - [Adam Chester](https://twitter.com/adamchester/status/925479016798109696)
 * Better to Say "Oops" Than "What If…" (= avoid analysis-paralysis, or paralysis by analysis, aka the state of over-analyzing / over-thinking)